deckhouse/virtualization/docs/USER_GUIDE.md

 ### Placement of VMs by nodes

-The following approaches can be used to manage the placement of virtual machines across nodes:
+The following methods can be used to manage the placement of virtual machines (placement parameters) across nodes:

-- Simple label binding (`nodeSelector`)
+- Simple label selection (`nodeSelector`) — the basic method for selecting nodes with specified labels.
-- Preferred binding (`Affinity`)
+- Preferred selection (`Affinity`):
+- `nodeAffinity` — specifies priority nodes for placement.
-- Avoid co-location (`AntiAffinity`)
+  - `virtualMachineAndPodAffinity` — ensures co-location of VMs and containers.
+- Co-location avoidance (`AntiAffinity`):
+- `virtualMachineAndPodAntiAffinity` — prevents VMs and containers from being placed on the same node.

+All of the above parameters (including the `.spec.nodeSelector` parameter from VirtualMachineClass) are applied together when scheduling VMs.
+If at least one condition cannot be met, the VM will not be started.
+To minimize risks, we recommend:

+- Creating consistent placement rules.
+- Checking the compatibility of rules before applying them.
+- Consider the types of conditions:
+- Strict (`requiredDuringSchedulingIgnoredDuringExecution`) — require strict compliance.
+- Soft (`preferredDuringSchedulingIgnoredDuringExecution`) — allow partial compliance.
+- Use combinations of labels instead of single restrictions.
+For example, instead of required for a single label (env=prod), use several preferred conditions.
+- Consider the order in which interdependent VMs are launched.
+When using Affinity between VMs (for example, the backend depends on the database), launch the VMs referenced by the rules first to avoid lockouts.
+- Plan backup nodes for critical workloads.
+For VMs with strict requirements (e.g., AntiAffinity), provide backup nodes to avoid downtime in case of failure.
+- Consider existing  `taints` on nodes.

 {{< alert level="info" >}}
-Virtual machine placement parameters can be changed in real time (available in Enterprise edition only).
-However, if the new placement parameters do not match the current placement parameters, the virtual machine will be moved to hosts that meet the new requirements.
+When changing placement parameters:
+- If the current location of the VM meets the new requirements, it remains on the current node.
+- If the requirements are violated:
+- In paid editions: The VM is automatically moved to a suitable node using live migration.
+- In the CE edition: The VM will require a reboot to apply.
 {{< /alert >}}

 #### Simple label binding (nodeSelector)